-The 2023 Retirement Confidence Survey (RCS) finds just under two-thirds of American workers (64 percent) feel confident in their ability to have enough money to live comfortably throughout their retirement, with only 18 percent feeling very confident.
-The share of workers reporting that they feel either very or somewhat confident decreased significantly from 2022 (64 percent vs. 73 percent in 2022) - the lowest level since 2018 (Figure 1).
+The 2024 Retirement Confidence Survey (RCS) finds just over two-thirds of American workers (68 percent) feel confident in their ability to have enough money to live comfortably throughout their retirement, with 21 percent feeling very confident (Figure 1).
+Neither of these levels are statistically significantly different from the levels in 2023.

 The level of confidence expressed by those already in retirement is higher than for those yet to retire.
-Seventy-three percent of retirees report feeling either very or somewhat confident about having enough money to live comfortably throughout their retirement years, which is down from 77 percent in 2022.
-One-quarter of retirees feel very confident (27 percent) in 2023, a decline from 33 percent in 2022 (Figure 2).
+Seventy-four percent of retirees report feeling either very or somewhat confident about having enough money to live comfortably throughout their retirement years, which is unchanged from 2023.
+Just over one-quarter of retirees feel very confident (28 percent) in 2024, also unchanged from 2023 (Figure 2).

 Retirement confidence continues to be strongly related to retirement plan participation, whether in a defined contribution (DC) plan, defined benefit (DB) plan, or individual retirement account (IRA).
-Workers reporting they or their spouse have money in a DC plan or IRA or have benefits in a DB plan from a current or previous employer are more than twice as likely as those without any of these plans to be at least somewhat confident (74 percent with a plan vs. 29 percent without a plan) (Figure 3).
+Workers reporting they or their spouse have money in a DC plan or IRA or have benefits in a DB plan from a current or previous employer are more than twice as likely as those without any of these plans to be at least somewhat confident (77 percent with a plan vs. 34 percent without a plan) (Figure 3).